brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 that can be found in this directory of the repository.

 A full description of all that's possible with shaping configurations is beyond the scope of this doc.
-However, this configuration is quite simple and is described below.
+However, this example configuration is quite simple and is described below.

 # Reference Shaper Contents